Igor Radivilov

-Ihor (Igor) Vitaliyovych Radivilov (Ігор Віталійович Радівілов; born 19 October 1992) is a Ukrainian gymnast and three-time Olympian, having competed at the 2012, 2016, and 2020 Olympic Games.
-Although he competes on all apparatuses, he is best known as a vault and rings specialist.
+Igor (Ihor) Vitaliyovych Radivilov (Ігор Віталійович Радівілов; born 19 October 1992) is a retired Ukrainian gymnast and four-time Olympian, having competed at the 2012, 2016, 2020, and 2024 Olympic Games.
+Although he competed on all apparatuses, he was best known as a vault and rings specialist.

 Personal life

 Radivilov was born on 19 October 1992 in Mariupol, eastern Ukraine.
 On 4 September 2016, he married Ukrainian gymnast Angelina Kysla.

 Career

 2012–2016

 Radivilov won silver medal in vault at the 2012 European Championships in Montpellier, France.
 He competed for the national team at the 2012 Summer Olympics in the men's artistic team all-around and the men's vault.
 He earned a bronze medal in the vault final at 2012 Summer Olympics with a score of 16.316.
-He also finished in fourth place in the team all-around final as part of the Ukrainian team along with Mykola Kuksenkov, Oleg Stepko, Vitalii Nakonechnyi and Oleg Vernyayev.
+He also finished in fourth place in the team all-around final as part of the Ukrainian team along with Mykola Kuksenkov, Oleg Stepko, Vitalii Nakonechnyi and Oleg Verniaiev.
 Ukraine also takes pride on Radivilov being their first Olympic medalist born in the post-Soviet era.

 Radivilov won gold in rings at the 2013 European Championships.
-At the 2013 Summer Universiade in Kazan, he and the Ukrainian team (Vernyayev, Stepko, Petro Pakhnyuk and Maksym Semiankiv) finished second in the team final.
+At the 2013 Summer Universiade in Kazan, he and the Ukrainian team (Verniaiev, Stepko, Petro Pakhnyuk and Maksym Semiankiv) finished second in the team final.
 He won bronze in the rings and vault finals behind Russian gymnast Denis Ablyazin.

 On May 19–25, 2014, at the 2014 European Championships in Sofia.
 Radivilov contributed scores of 14.266 (floor), 15.300 (rings) and 14.700 (vault), helping his country win the team bronze medal with a total score of 262.087 points, behind Great Britain.
 In event finals, Radivilov won the silver medal on vault (15.050) behind Ablyazin again.

 At the 2016 Summer Olympics in Rio de Janeiro, Radivilov debuted a new vault in the event final–a handspring triple front somersault–which had the highest difficulty score of 7.0.
 Although he sat it down on landing, his feet (not pelvis) did touch the ground first, and thus considered a successful attempt when a score was given, which also subsequently contributed to the International Gymnastics Federation (FIG) in formally naming the skill after him, the Radivilov.
 However, due to the potential danger of associated injuries to gymnasts with the training and/or competing of this skill, the FIG has since officially banned it from competition after the Olympics and removed it from the next 2017–2020 Code of Points for men's artistic gymnastics.